 Speech therapy will not only teach these children to use these tools or devices, but it will also encourage interaction with others and help the child develop social skills and self-esteem.
 It can also help with further diagnosis because your child will be able to communicate their problems.

-What Kind of Mobility Problems Do Children With Cerebral Palsy Face?
+What Kind of Mobility Problems do Children With Cerebral Palsy Face?

 Cerebral palsy affects muscle control, strength, and movement, but affects every person differently.
 This means two children with the same diagnosis can be affected in dramatically different ways.